newcontext-oss/kitchen-terraform/README.md

 Each group consists of:

-- a `name` to use for logging purposes
+- a required `name` to distinguish the group

-- an optional `attributes` mapping of InSpec profile attribute names to Terraform output variable names to define for the suite's InSpec profile
+- an optional `attributes` mapping of InSpec profile attribute names to Terraform output variable names; the attributes will be assigned the variable values when the profile is executed

-- a `controls` collection of [InSpec controls] to include from the suite's InSpec profile
+- an optional `controls` collection of [InSpec controls] to selectively include from the suite's InSpec profile

-- a mapping of InSpec profile attribute names to Terraform output variable names; the attributes will be with the resolved output values

 - an optional `hostnames` output variable name to use for extracting hostnames from the Terraform state; the resolved output value is assumed to be a list of strings or a string in CSV format

 - an optional `port` to use when connecting to the group's hosts

 - an optional `username` to use when connecting to the group's hosts

-If `hostnames` is empty then the group's `controls` will be executed locally; this enables testing of a provider's API to verify non-server resources.
+If `hostnames` is not specified then the group's `controls` will be executed locally; this enables testing of a provider's API to verify non-server resources.

 [InSpec controls]: http://inspec.io/docs/reference/dsl_inspec/